Employer Shared Responsibility Provisions of Obamacare

-- Make an ESR payment to the IRS.
+- Make an ESR payment to the Internal Revenue Service (IRS)

 This article provides general information about what employers must do and when to comply with the health care law.
-The regulations are extremely complicated, and there are many variables.
-This is a general discussion, with links provided to additional information.
-Before making any decisions or taking any action relating to the information discussed, be sure to discuss with your attorney or employee benefits specialist.
+The regulations are complicated, and there are many variables.

 Does My Business Have to Comply with ESR Provisions?